 Born on 16 May 1983 in Sheffield, the 6 ft 6 in Thomas Edward Savill attended Fernwood School in Wollaton, Bilborough College and studied for a BA degree in Biological Sciences and Education followed by a PGCE at Homerton College at Cambridge University.

-A right-handed batsman and right-arm medium pacer he started at Wollaton CC and made his first team debut in 1999.
+A right-handed batsman and right-arm fast-medium (occasionally seriously quick) bowler, he started at Wollaton CC and made his first team debut in 1999.
 He represented Notts at Under-17 level and made his debut for Notts Seconds in September 2000.
 From 2000 to 2002 he appeared in 15 Second Eleven Championship fixtures for Notts scoring 279 runs @13.28 and taking 31 wickets @32.29, with best bowling figures of 7-75 v Derbyshire at Denby in 2002.
 In addition he played one Second Eleven Trophy game.

 He played two List-A games in the Cheltenham and Gloucester Trophy for the Notts Cricket Board in 2001 versus Bedfordshire at Wardown Park, Luton and v Oxfordshire at the Christ Church Ground, Oxford.
 He scored 15 not out and 35 not out and bowled 1-45 and 0-45.
 He also represented the Notts Cricket Board in two Minor Counties Knock Out Trophy games in 2002.